Middlecon/DBImport/docs/concept.rst

 Full import
 -----------

 There are two different ways to import tables with DBImport.
 Full import or incremental import.
 Full import does exactly what is says.
 It imports an entire table from the source system to Hive.
 Normal scenario is that a sqoop job starts and reads the source into Parquet files on HDFS.
 From there, an external table is created over these files and then a *select into* is executed from the external table to the target table.
-The target table is normally truncated before the insert and there is also validation happening that count the number of rows for both the sqoop job and in the external table to make sure that we have a full copy of the source table before the truncate is executed.
+The target table is using ORC format and is a standard managed table in Hive.
+The import is normally truncating the target table before the insert and there is also validation happening that count the number of rows for both the sqoop job and in the external table to make sure that we have a full copy of the source table before the truncate is executed.
 To get a better understanding of what exactly is happening for a full import, please check the :doc:`import_method` page.

 Incremental import
 ------------------